-Question Answer Mark

-Number

-6 (d) AO2 Indicative content Reasons for supporting this statement could be: • it is the place where children are taught the faith • it is the basis of society • St Paul teaches that parents should care for their children

-Reasons for not supporting this statement could be:

-Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 6 (d) AO2 Indicative content Reasons for supporting this statement could be: it is the place where children are taught the faith it is the basis of society the Rahit Maryada teaches that parents should care for their children Reasons for not supporting this statement could be: some people might believe that having a successful career may bring more happiness some people cannot have children worshipping God is more important Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows:

-Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).

-(i) Own opinion

-1 mark for 3

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason (ii) Why again and the reason with their animing.
-2

-(ii) Why some people may disagree with their opinion 1 mark for 3
+Award marks as follows: Candidates who do not refer to Sikhism in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 3 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 2 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or two developed reasons or a fully developed reason 3

-a simple reason

-2 marks for

-a developed reason

-or two simple reasons

-3 marks for

-three simple reasons

-or two developed reasons

-or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 7 (a) AO1 treating people less favourably because of their ethnicity/gender/colour/sexuality / age / class unfair treatment of a group or person based on prejudice treating one group of people differently than others putting prejudice into practice Any alternative wording of the above points is acceptable. any example of a discriminatory act not being fair to everyone discriminating against others Any alternative wording of the above point is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 7 (a) AO1 treating people less favourably because of their ethnicity/gender/ colour/sexuality/ age/class unfair treatment of a group or person based on prejudice treating one group of people differently than others putting prejudice into practice Any alternative wording of the above points is acceptable.
+(2) any example of a discriminatory act not being fair to everyone discriminating against others Any alternative wording of the above point is acceptable.
 (1) Definitions and examples of prejudice Answers which define a different key word.
 (0) 2

-Question Number Answer Mark 7 (b) AO2 Indicative content Answers which think that Christians should allow men and women to have equal rights in religion are likely to use such reasons as: • they are equal in all other areas of life • God created all people in his image • it is discrimination to treat women differently Answers which do not think that Christians should allow men and women to have equal rights in religion are likely to use such reasons as: • God made women different to men • traditionally women have different rights • the Bible shows women should have different rights 4 Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 7 (b) AO2 Indicative content Answers which think that Sikhs should allow men and women to have equal rights in religion are likely to use such reasons as: they are equal in all other areas of life God created all people in his image the Gurus preached sexual equality Answers which do not think that Sikhs should allow men and women to have equal rights in religion are likely to use such reasons as: God made women different to men in traditional Punjabi culture women have different rights the Gurus and famous Sikh saints have been men Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. God created all people in his image) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. God created all people in his image, so both should be able to priests) 2 marks For a personal response with: • two reasons with one developed For a personal response with: • two developed reasons 4 marks !
+Award marks as follows: For a personal response with: • one brief reason (e.g. God created all people in his image) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. God created all people in his image so all people can join the khalsa.)
+2 marks For a personal response with:3 marks• two reasons with one developed3 marksFor a personal response with:4 marks